-Mr Burke said the Gillard Government would continue to equip scientists and expeditioners with the tools they need to pursue cutting-edge research in Antarctica.
+Mr Burke said the Federal Government would continue to equip scientists and expeditioners with the tools they need to pursue cutting-edge research in Antarctica.

 The Budget invests $28.3 million for research in the Antarctic which addresses critical issues such as climate change, the human footprint on Antarctica and increasing demands for food, energy and security caused by human population growth.

 It includes scientific research programs at four research stations: Mawson, Davis, Casey and Macquarie Island, shipping support and the Australia-Antarctica Airlink which provides direct air links for scientists and other expeditioners from Hobart to Antarctica.

 “We know investing in Antarctic research is critical to addressing climate change,” Mr Burke said.